Pastor-led group seeks missing migrants in border desert - WTOP News

 It’s one of the deadliest corridors, according to aid groups and the U.S. Border Patrol, for migrants who, fearing being rejected under a pandemic provision called Title 42, try to evade authorities instead of turning themselves in right after crossing or applying for protection legally.

-From staging camps guarded by cartel scouts in areas where the border has no fencing or bollard barriers, the migrants walk north for more than a week.
+From staging camps guarded by cartel scouts in areas where the border has no fencing or bollard barriers, the migrants – usually men from Mexico and Central America – walk north for more than a week.
 They have to cross dozens of miles of desert mountains and dry washes before reaching major highways where smugglers’ vehicles will take them to destinations across the United States.

 “Once a person told me, ‘How can I believe, look where my brother is, who always did praise and worship,’” Andrade recalled during the recent search.
 “For God, there are no mistakes.
 Yes, there are painful things, like the young man from yesterday, who died because of some blisters.”

 Faith often motivates volunteer organizations providing aid along the border.
+The Capellanes, who search for the missing at least once a week in this rough desert, pray with the grieving families as they share updates and somber news.

+Being a Christian ministry also reassures families, many of whom are targeted by fake ransom requests after they turn to social media looking for their missing relative.
+The aunt of the young man from Guerrero, who asked the AP not to use their names because his parents haven’t been told yet of Andrade’s discovery, said she had been targeted repeatedly.

+To bring the comfort of God’s word is what motivated Elda Hawkins to be one of the first volunteers to join Andrade’s group, she said at a recent church meeting.
+A dozen members gathered in a small Tucson church to pray for the young man, receive CPR credentials, and discuss a fundraising food drive.

+“We can be a light of hope, for those about to die or for their families,” Hawkins said.

-The Capellanes, who search for the missing at least once a week, pray with the grieving families and don’t charge them for the searches.
-They work closely with law enforcement, notifying the Border Patrol of every search and then local authorities if they find human remains, as they have nearly 50 times.
+Andrade’s group doesn’t charge families for the searches, though some contribute to the cost of gas for his truck ferrying the group down rough dirt roads to where they set out on foot.
+It also works closely with law enforcement, notifying the Border Patrol of every search and then local authorities if it finds human remains, as it has nearly 50 times.

 Even then, the migrant’s body still has a long journey home.
-It takes time for authorities to retrieve the remains, which are then subject to forensic analysis to determine the cause of death and identification.
+It takes time for authorities to retrieve the remains, which are then subject to forensic analysis to determine the cause of death.
+Often, that’s never established; in other cases, the cause is listed as “environmental,” especially heat stroke and dehydration, said Dr. Greg Hess, chief medical examiner for Pima County.

 That puts 2022 on track to match the last two years, when cases were almost double other years in the last decade recorded by the office.
 Along the entire US-Mexican border, since last fall Customs and Border Protection agents stopped migrants for crossing the border illegally more than 1.8 million times, historically an extraordinarily high number.
 The agency recorded 557 Southwest border deaths the previous year, the highest since it began tracking them in 1998.

-Given how quickly a body decomposes in the desert, unless it’s found within a day of dying, identification might require expensive DNA analysis, said Dr. Greg Hess, chief medical examiner for Pima County.
+Given how quickly a body decomposes in the desert, unless it’s found within a day of dying, identification might require expensive and time-consuming DNA analysis, Hess said.

-Unless there’s a lucky break, like dental records, it might take up to a year to confirm if the remains Andrade found are indeed the young Mexican man’s, Monterroso said.
+“This is what forced migration looks like at the end,” he said, standing next to dozens of just-delivered caskets.
+They were customized with a small viewing window so families can see something of their relative, even if just a small belonging Dabdoub tapes to the glass.

+As soon as the remains Andrade just found are recovered, Monterroso will start working on confirming if they are indeed the young Mexican man’s.
+That might take up to a year unless there’s a lucky break, like dental records.

-His aunt, who asked the AP not to use their names because his parents haven’t been told yet of Andrade’s discovery, said she still hopes for a miracle.
-But otherwise, “we fought to the end to recover what little is left.”
+The young man’s aunt, who’s lived in the United States since she was 14, told the AP from her home in New York that she still hopes for a miracle.
+But if the remains are his, “we fought to the end to recover what little is left.”

-“My nephew’s dream died at the border, but a person shouldn’t end up like this,” she said.
+“My nephew’s dream died at the border, but a person shouldn’t end up like this,” she said, her voice breaking.
 “They left him in the desert because he had injured his feet.”

 A 38-year-old father of two from Mexico City nearly died the same way last week after he developed debilitating foot blisters near the Baboquivari Peak, just 14 miles (23 kilometers) north of the border in Pima County.

-Without food or water, he called 911 and was helped down the mountain by Daniel Bolin, an agent with the Border Patrol’s search, trauma and rescue team who said this was his fifth rescue this year in the same spot.
+Without food for two days and now out of water, he called 911 and was helped down the mountain by Daniel Bolin, an agent with the Border Patrol’s search, trauma and rescue team who said this was his fifth rescue this year in the same spot.
+Bolin brought him Gatorade and water before walking him down the precipitous mountain ridge for an hour to an area reachable by all-terrain vehicle.

+The agency performed 3,000 rescues in the Tucson sector alone over the last 12 months, and another 911 call came from the same mountain that afternoon.

-Facing almost certain expulsion to Mexico, the man, who gave his name as Leonardo, said he came to the United States after losing his business during the pandemic.
+About then, sitting in the back of a Border Patrol truck and facing almost certain expulsion to Mexico, the rescued man, who gave his name as Leonardo, said he lost his business during the pandemic and came to the United States to find the work he’s been unable to get for two years.

 “But now I don’t think I’ll come back here.
 I’m too old to walk,” he said.

-Asked about his future, he murmured “I don’t know” and burst into sobs.
+Asked about his future, he murmured “I don’t know” and burst into sobs, tears rolling down his sunburned face.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.